Panama crisis of 1885

 The Panama Crisis of 1885 was an intervention by the United States during a rebellion in Panama, at the time part of Colombia, and an ensuing show of force by Chile in support of the Colombian government.

 Background

-The 1846 Mallarino–Bidlack Treaty, signed by Republic of New Granada (Colombia and Panama) and the United States, obligated the United States to maintain "neutrality" in the Colombian state of Panama in exchange for transit rights in the isthmus on behalf of Colombia.
+The 1846 Mallarino–Bidlack Treaty, signed by the Republic of New Granada (predecessor to Colombia) and the United States, obligated the United States to maintain "neutrality" in the Colombian state of Panama in exchange for transit rights across the isthmus.

-Chile's influence in the region followed its victory in the War of the Pacific.
+Chile's influence in the region increased following its victory in the War of the Pacific.
 In this war, Chile defeated Bolivia and Peru and gained large swathes of territory from both, removing Bolivia's access to the sea.
 U.S. sympathies lay with Bolivia and Peru, and Chile rejected American attempts to mediate.
 A Peruvian attempt to cede a naval base to the U.S. in Chimbote Bay in 1881 was blocked when Chile, learning of the deal, sent marines to occupy Chimbote.